-- 1. Apply critical thinking to examine primary literature concerning plant biology in order to effectively defend a conclusion. - 2.
-Be able to effectively communicate scientific information both verbally and through written reports. - 3.
-Design and implement an experiment using plants as a model system and analyze a data set to determine a conclusion. - 4.
-Collaborate effectively on a research project and on a presentation of scientific results. - 5.
-Understand and follow standard laboratory safety practices. - 6.
-Describe the structure and form of different plant groups in order to understand the diversity of plant life on Earth.
+- apply critical thinking to examine primary literature concerning plant biology in order to effectively defend a conclusion. - effectively discuss topics in economic botany and the multiple manners in which plants influence society, and vice versa. - design an experiment using plants as a model system and analyze a data set to determine a conclusion. - collaborate effectively on a research project and on a presentation of scientific results. - describe the diversity of plant life on Earth, along with the structure and form of different groups of plants. - describe the various manners in which plants reproduce. - understand and describe basic plant physiology.